dj505/PicoLX/README.md

 # FAQ
 **Q:** What games can I use this with?
 A: Any simulators that work with a keyboard or controller, and any games that will accept PIUIO input.
-This includes official software. **Please do not use this with currently supported online games.** At the time of writing, this includes Pump it Up: XX, and soon, Pump it Up: Phoenix.
+This includes official software. **Please do not use this with currently supported online games.** At the time of writing, this includes Pump it Up: XX and Pump it Up: Phoenix. **Hand controller play *can* be detected by Andamiro and, in all likelihood, will get your user account and/or the copy of the game restricted.**

 **Q:** Can I buy a pre-assembled and ready-to-use PicoLX from you?
 A: Not yet.
 Maybe in the future!
 Never hurts to ask, I occasionally have spare units sitting around.